tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 the complexity of our software, and the job of a software engineer is to reduce that complexity to build simple systems.

-This is an interesting effect, there's a lot to talk about graph cycles.
+This is an interesting effect, and there's a lot to talk about in graph cycles.

 Today, I was refactoring a Java project a bit and found that a `package` was a bit **coupled**.